Reviews You Can Rely On

 To fuel your next game night, we researched more than 60 card games before buying 10 of the best to test side-by-side.
 Our experts spent three weeks learning rules, playing hands, and arguing over controversial moves.
 We designed specific metrics to assess each game and took tedious notes during all of this game time.
 There are plenty of options available on the market today, which makes it tough to decide on a single game; each of these games has something different to offer each player.
 Our review highlights the top products on the market, and makes expert recommendations based on who we believe will appreciate each one the most.
 It's our goal to match the right game to your specific interests so that you can play a game you love with the friends and family you love.

 Ready to settle in for a fun evening at home?
-Whether you're looking to set up a movie theatre by hooking up the best projector or one of the best soundbars from our testing, or if you just want to gather some friends around a new board game, our home goods experts know how to help you find the best products for some creature comforts and quality at-home entertainment.
+Whether you're looking to set up a movie theatre by hooking up the best projector or one of soundbars from our testing, or if you just want to gather some friends around a new board game, our home goods experts know how to help you find the best products for some creature comforts and quality at-home entertainment.

 Editor's Note: We updated this review on June 26, 2023, to ensure our lineup of card games is current and that we stick by our award choices.